One strawberry plant is never enough!

 How Long Will the Plants Produce Fruit?

 This part is up to you.
 Some strawberry beds have been in production for years.
 This involves harvesting and replanting runners as they become overcrowded.
 It also has to do with continuing nutrition, the care the strawberries receive in late summer and early fall, the buds forming at that time becoming the following spring’s strawberries, and the protection provided throughout the winter, if needed where you live.
+However, even under the best growing conditions, strawberry plants will start dropping in production after 5 years.

 The largest single reason for poor strawberry production in the spring is the lack of moisture provided during those critical late summer and early fall months.
 Regardless if you are buying strawberry plants to start a brand new strawberry patch or have a well-established bed, a drip irrigation system is an inexpensive and ultimately priceless investment in the quality and production of your home-grown strawberries.
 To get off to the best possible start, read this article on when to plant your strawberry plants.